azurecitadel/azurecitadel.github.io/_posts/2018-03-14-partnertraining.md

 Browse the catalogue using the default tile view, or use the calendar and map views to find the sessions at the dates and locations that are best for you.

 Make use of the filters based on the practices you are building and the products that you are taking to market.
-You can also filter based on the audience (Education, Licensing, Sales and Technical) and level (Get Started, Grow, Optimise) and sort alphabetically or based on date.
+You can also filter based on the audience (Education, Licensing, Sales and Technical) and level (Get Started, Grow, Optimise) and you can sort the results either based on date or alphabetically.

 There are some fantastic sessions, and some of them make use of the materials we have generated for the Citadel site.
 Sessions are delivered by Microsoft employees, including Azure technical specialists, plus some of our key partners in training, distribution and elsewhere in the channel.